Saeef/asynchronousJavaScript/I._AsynchronousFunctions.md

 ## Asynchronous functions :cocktail: :cocktail:
 Asynchronous programming keeps web applications responsive by allowing multiple tasks to be processed at the same time.
 It's about processing code on a separate thread and then handling the result once it is done.
+In javascript is achieved by using Web APIs that process this code on separate threads.
+The Web APIs send their processed results back as tasks on the event queue.
+These tasks are defined by callback function passed into the Web APIs, allowing Javascript to achieve multi-threading in a single threaded run time.

 <kbd>the Event Loop</kbd>
 ![](/images/eventloop.png)